sscoolqaz/Curby/README.md

 # Curby
-A fanControl application written in C++ for use with the Apple SMC in Arch Linux
+A custom fan curve application written in C++ for use with the Apple SMC in Linux.